interuss/dss/monitoring/uss_qualifier/webapp/README.md

 ## User Config information

 rid_qualifier host needs a configuration object and an auth spec (single string e.g. `NoAuth()`) in order to run.
 Configuration object is a simple nested json string which should have at least a list of `injection_targets` and `observers`.
-A sample configuration object can be found [here](/monitoring/uss_qualifier/run_locally.sh) at line 20.
+A sample configuration object can be found [here](/monitoring/uss_qualifier/run_locally.sh#L26).

 A task may take few minutes to finish.
 A new task can not be launched until current task ends.